Tiendil/blog.feeds.fun/content/posts/2026-006-may-2026-in-feeds-fun/en.md

 Hey everyone!
 This is a monthly recap of Feeds Fun.

 - We made 4 releases, improving broken feed parsing, Reddit posts parsing, and internal tagging logic.
-- Per-feed `entries/day` statistics introduced to better understand feed activity.
+- Per-feed `entries/day` statistics were introduced to better understand feed activity.
-- 2.5M news entries were loaded, 21 new users registered.
+- 2.5M news entries were loaded, and 21 new users registered.

 <!-- more -->